 Michael J. Cobb, Chair

-The Social and Behavioral Sciences department offers courses in anthropology, criminal justice, education, history, human services, political science, psychology, and sociology.
-It coordinates four curricula: human services management, human services, liberal arts & sciences: social science, and liberal arts and sciences: adolescent education (teacher education transfer).
+The Social and Behavioral Sciences Department offers courses in anthropology, criminal justice, education, history, human services, political science, psychology, and sociology.
+It coordinates four curricula: human services management, human services, liberal arts and sciences: social science, and liberal arts and sciences: adolescent education (teacher education transfer).

 The human services management bachelor's degree program prepares graduates for mid-level positions in human services and social services agencies requiring skills in both direct service to clients and in management.
 It also prepares them for transfer into graduate-level programs in such areas as human services, public administration, and social work administration.